nazilaeshghi/from-rep/README.md

-Description of the Problem: This section clearly states the problem your project addresses.
-For instance, are you building a model to predict customer churn, classify images, or forecast sales?
+# Sleep Quality Prediction Project

+## Description

+This project aims to predict sleep quality based on lifestyle and health factors using a local dataset 'Sleep_health_and_lifestyle_dataset.csv'.

-Instructions on How to Run the Project: This provides step-by-step guidance for others (or your future self) to replicate your work.
-It should cover:
+## Instructions on How to Run the Project

-Setting up the environment (e.g., installing dependencies) Downloading the data
-Running the code (e.g., executing notebooks or scripts) Deploying the model (if applicable)
+1. **Install Dependencies:**